Online bin stretching lower bounds: Improved search of computational proofs: Propagating algorithm winning packings

 In other words, if $(I, b)$ is a configuration and $v(b)\neq 0$, then:

 \end{theorem}

 \begin{proof} Let us prove this theorem by induction on $||b||_1$ non increasing.\\

-If $||b||_1 = mg$, then the adversary cannot send any more items.
-Either $b_1 \geq t$, then $v(b) = 0$; or the largest bin has load strictly below $t$ and the adversary can't send anymore items, so $v(b) = g+1$.
+If $||b||_1 = mg$, then the adversary cannot send any additional items so the 2-player game is over.
+Either $b_1 \geq t$, then $v(b) = 0$; or the largest bin has load strictly below $t$, so $v(b) = g+1$.
 In both cases, the theorem is true.

 Now, let $b$ be a packing with $v(b)\neq 0$ and let us suppose that this theorem was proved for all $b'$ such that $||b'||_1>||b||_1$.
 We then note $s_{max} = \min\{g;\; mg - ||b||_1\}$ to be the maximum item size that could be given from the packing $b$.